Autonity Piccadilly Testnet Setup

 Manage your validator using the following commands:

-autonity validator seat active # Check the list validators in active seats When running autonity validator setup command you will be presented with the following options:
+When running autonity validator setup command you will be presented with the following options:

 Create Validator: Set up a new validator.